 Thermography for building façade inspection

-Thermal imaging is a simple, non-intrusive technique that is generally used to locate the so called 'weak' points in the building envelope.
-This could be in one or more of the following forms; missing insulation, air leakage, thermal-bridging, presence of moisture etc. Thermography is considered a cost-effective solution and is being widely employed these days for energy savings, building audits, facilities management, envelope tightness etc.
+Thermal imaging is a simple, non-intrusive technique that is generally used to locate the so-called 'weak' points in the building envelope.
+This could be in one or more of the following forms; missing insulation, air leakage, thermal-bridging, presence of moisture, etc. Thermography is considered a cost-effective solution and is being widely employed these days for energy savings, building audits, facilities management, envelope tightness, etc.

-Certain green building regulations, such as EHS/Trakhees for warehouse and industrial developments, mandate to perform envelope tightness testing for air-conditioned spaces using thermal imaging techniques.
+• EHS/Trakhees for warehouse and industrial developments, mandate to perform envelope tightness testing for air-conditioned spaces using thermal imaging techniques.

 Thermal imaging for (sandwich panel) roof inspection

-Furthermore, the hot and humid air from outside starts to condensate due to the air leakages which can cause dripping.
-This brings an ideal condition for moisture development and mold growth in the building which further leads to permanent damage to ceiling and other spaces.
+Furthermore, the hot and humid air from outside starts to condense due to the air leakages which can cause dripping.
+This brings an ideal condition for moisture development and mold growth in the building which further leads to permanent damage to the ceiling and other spaces.
 The moisture may also lead to structural damage to the roof elements by corrosion.

 Replacing the entire roofing system can be an expensive job whereas finding the root cause of the problem can be a rather easy solution.
 The damaged sheet metal roof system can severely damage underlying false ceilings as well.
 Using a thermal camera, it is practically possible to ‘see’ and pinpoint the defects.